 However, there is a simple and often affordable option to help you increase your speed on the bike and improve your comfort on longer rides.
 The addition of clip-on aero bars has been shown to increase the average speeds of a club rider by between 5 – 10 kph.

 Clip-on aero bars are an economical way for you to reduce wind resistance.
 No longer do you have to roll your shoulders and precariously balance your wrists in the middle of your handlebars or spend thousands on a high spec TT bike, in order to beat your PB.
 They are a favorite for elite triathletes and time trial (TT) specialists.

 When every second count, with just a few minor adjustments to your riding position, you can achieve a competitive advantage over your personal best and your competition.

-Clip-on aero bars are functional and easy to install, you don’t need to buy a new bicycle to beat your PB or compete with the best.
+Clip-on aero bars are functional and easy to install, you don’t need to buy a new triathlon bike to beat your PB or compete with the best.

 Here is a quick round-up of the top 5 clip-on aero bars on the market, which will help you to choose the right bars for you: